QArifZainal/BU_Assignment_repo/README.md

-# NYPD_Shooting_Incident
+# Assignment_repo
-A report on NYPD Shooting Incident
+Reports are here